 Unlike many other cruise ports located far from the closest town or city, the Black Falcon Cruise Terminal's location in the South Boston Waterfront neighborhood lands you in the city's trendiest, most rapidly developing area.

 Within a 10 minute walk or a 4-5 minute bus ride after stepping off your ship, you'll find excellent museums, terrific waterfront restaurants, and even one of our local breweries.

-Walk another 5 minutes, and you'll reach top historical sights, famed cultural and sports venues, and excellent shopping in the heart of Downtown Boston.
+Walk another 5 minutes, and you'll reach top historical sights, famed cultural and sports venues, art galleries, and excellent shopping in the heart of Downtown Boston.

 So whether you're here for just a few hours or a couple of days at the beginning or end of your cruise, it's a great opportunity to experience a bit of the "real" city.